sgrebnov/jqmobile-wp8-theme/README.md

 # Welcome #

-This theme provides a Windows Phone user interface for Cordova apps using jQuery Mobile on Windows Phone 8.
+This theme provides a Windows Phone user interface for <a href="http://http://incubator.apache.org/cordova/">Apache Cordova</a> apps using jQuery Mobile on Windows Phone 8.

 ### Live demo ###